Mariam-uz-Zamani

-Born a Rajput princess, she was married to Akbar by her father, Raja Bharmal of Amer due to political exigencies.
+Born as a Rajput princess, she was married to Akbar by her father, Raja Bharmal of Amer due to political exigencies.
 Her marriage to Akbar led to a gradual shift in the latter's religious and social policies.
-She is widely regarded in modern Indian historiography as exemplifying both Akbar's and the Mughals' tolerance of religious differences and their inclusive policies within an expanding multi-ethnic and multi-religious empire.
-She was an extremely beautiful woman and was said to possess uncommon beauty.
-She was presumed to have possessed a strong, sinewy frame and was widely known for both her grace and intellect.
-In the words of Akbar, she's described as 'a piece of the moon'.
+She is widely regarded in modern Indian historiography as exemplifying both Akbar's tolerance of religious differences and their inclusive policies within an expanding multi-ethnic and multi-religious empire.
+She was said to possess uncommon beauty and was widely known for both her grace and intellect.
+She occupied an important place in Akbar's harem and was senior-ranking wife of Akbar who in the words of Abu'l-Fazl ibn Mubarak, commanded a high rank in the imperial harem.